-Each of the Issuer, the Guarantor in the case of Guaranteed Bonds, and the relevant LC Bank in the case of LC Bonds has undertaken that, in the event it has made any withholding or deduction on its payments for or on account of PRC tax, it will provide a certificate confirming the payment of the applicable PRC withholding tax, copies of which will be made available through the Principal Paying Agent upon the request of any Bondholder with proof of actual Bond ownership.
-The Principal Paying Agent does not have any responsibility for tax deductions, nor is the Principal Paying Agent under any duty to monitor for the receipt of such a certificate or to determine the certificate's authenticity or to take steps to obtain or procure the provision to it of any such certificate.
+Each of the Issuer, the Guarantor in the case of Guaranteed Bonds, and the relevant LC Bank in the case of LC Bonds has undertaken that, in the event it has made any withholding or deduction on its payments for or on account of PRC tax, it will provide a certificate confirming the payment of the applicable PRC withholding tax, copies of which will be made available through the Principal Paying Agent upon the request of any Bondholder who held Bonds as of the record date for the relevant payment and satisfactory proof of holding (which is expected to take the form of a clearing systems certificate while the Bonds are held in global form and evidenced by the Global Certificate).
+In addition, so long as the Bonds are evidenced by the Global Certificate and held on behalf of a clearing system, a copy of any such certificate provided by the Issuer will also be delivered to entitled accountholders as of the record date for the relevant payment through the relevant clearing system if such certificate is delivered to the Principal Paying Agent in sufficient time prior to the payment under the Bonds to which it relates.
+If not received by the Principal Paying Agent in sufficient time to enable delivery as of the record date as aforesaid, then such certificate will be delivered to entitled accountholders as at the date of delivery to the relevant clearing systems through the relevant clearing systems as soon as practicable after receipt by the Principal Paying Agent.